devalexer/EvaluationApp/README.md

 ## EvaluChart

-Real-time evaluation application that tracks feedback from multiple users and displays it on master screen
+Real-time educational evaluation application that tracks feedback from multiple users and displays it on a master screen

 ## TECHNICAL INFORMATION:
 - Visual Studio 2017